silas-rickards/PDF-LLM-RAG/README.md

 I hope to improve the usability of this with a proper API, UI, and professional deployment.
 For now, this is my working prototype.

-You can add your own ollama models to test different embedding and language abilities.
+Don't forget to build the model using the docker file provided.
+Feel free to sub your own ollama models to test different embedding and language abilities.

 # Requirements
 * Crawl4AI